Decarbonising heat: the basics

-The Government has yet to decide, however, how best to reduce emissions associated with heating buildings, residential and non-residential.
+The Government has yet to decide, however, how best to reduce emissions associated with heating buildings.
 There are a number of technological solutions, and the choice between them will be made based on performance, emissions and cost.

 Two key reasons why emissions have fallen so little are the country’s relatively old and inefficient housing stock – over a third of homes were built before the Second World War – and that new homes continue to be heated by fossil fuels; since 1990 around 10 million homes have been connected to the gas grid.